 Azure Storage offers several data redundancy options: locally redundant storage (multiple copies of your data in the same facility), zone-redundant storage (redundancy across multiple facilities), and geo-redundant storage (replication across more than one region).

 Datadog’s Azure Storage integration surfaces dozens of metrics that you can graph, alert on, or visualize in several out-of-the-box dashboards, including:

 - end-to-end successful request latency

 In addition to Azure Storage, Datadog also integrates with other Microsoft cloud services—including Azure Redis Cache, Azure App Service, and Azure SQL Databases—to give you a comprehensive view of your entire Azure infrastructure.

 If you are using Azure Resource Manager (ARM) to organize and manage your services, Datadog will automatically pull in resource metadata so that you can aggregate and filter your metrics using those same logical groups.

 The integration automatically pulls in the following tags for all of your Azure Storage resources:

 You can use these tags to filter and customize your dashboard to zoom in on specific subcategories of your Azure Storage resources.
-For example, in the screenshot below, we filtered the dashboard to only display
+For example, in the screenshot below, we filtered the Azure Blob Storage dashboard to only display metrics from the

 Tags are also instrumental for creating targeted alerts that can help you surface insights and identify trends across specific subsets of your Azure resources.